Technical documentation - Yacana 0.2.0

 ONE_LAST_GROUP_CHAT_AFTER_FIRST_COMPLETION |

-All agents will have one last turn to speak before exiting the
+All agents will have one last table turn to speak before exiting the chat after the first completion arrives.

 |